Human Resource Management

 I must confess that I don’t have a single approach for choosing workers or employees, each project and situation varies, but there a number of criteria which I pay attention to and consider important when recruiting.
 A person should:

-Know what they want in life even roughly.
-A candidate who replies “I’m interested in everything, I’m a fascinating personality, I’m prepared to work for you even as a porter” immediately sends the CV in the direction of the bin. • I can smile during conversation and hold a gaze for more than three seconds.
+• Know what they want in life even roughly.
+A candidate who replies “I’m interested in everything, I’m a fascinating personality, I’m prepared to work for you even as a porter” immediately sends the CV in the direction of the bin.

 • Have some memories or emotions, connected to the current place of work, i.e. something that engaged/heartened/attracted them.
 This in particular says that they’re not just doing their job but applying a part of themselves to it.
 In this instance impressions are simply unavoidable.